 Some mobile devices and gateways do not support cookies.
 In those cases, the Web server must have session management set to cookieless mode.

 Some mobile devices have problems handling relative URLs after they have been redirected by cookieless session management.

 Some mobile devices do not support cookies, so you must find alternative techniques for scenarios that require persistent state.
 For example, if a user logs on to a page, the application could assign a logon ID that is used for the remainder of the session.
 Typically, you use a cookie for this form of authentication, which is called cookie-based authentication.
 However, cookie-based authentication is not an option for devices that do not support cookies.
 Instead, you must rely on another state-management mechanism.

 One alternative is to use session state.
 Because you can configure session state to work without cookies, the user can keep the ID in session state.
 However, a disadvantage of this technique is that the information expires with the session.
 Another disadvantage is that this technique always requires session state be used.

 ASP.NET mobile Web pages do not include a mobile control for writing out hidden variables.
-Instead, the form provides a collection calledwithin the class.
+Instead, the form provides a collection called HiddenVariables within the MobilePage class.
 All name/value pairs stored in this collection are persisted as hidden variables.
 The HiddenVariables collection is automatically repopulated with these hidden variables when the form is submitted.